ChrisKlug/web-dev-workshop/labs/lab14/lab14.md

 Close the __certmgr__ window.

-__Important:__ This certificate is trusted by your machine, so make sure it doesn't leave your machine.
+__Very Important:__ This certificate is trusted by your machine, so make sure it doesn't leave your machine.
 After the workshop, it is recommended to delete the file completely.

 Now that you have the certificate, we can add it to the IdentityServer container using a bind mount.